giz-t-hub/2024/README.md

     - <b> Exploration of Market Potentials in Battery Recycling and Refurbishment in Africa – Case Study of: Ghana, Rwanda, Morocco, Cameroon, and Kenya </b>, GIZ, June 2024: https://transformative-mobility.org/multimedia/exploration-of-market-potentials-in-battery-recycling-and-refurbishment-in-africa-case-study-of-ghana-rwanda-morocco-cameroon-and-kenya/
     - *As battery usage surges, so does electronic waste, but this challenge brings a unique opportunity.
 With the right investments and partnerships,  nations can lead a battery recycling revolution, creating jobs, reducing waste, and driving sustainable growth.
 Check out this publication exploring these topics on the African context*
     - <b> BRT Simple Calculator Of Project Effects (SCOPE) </b>, ITDP, June 2024: https://itdp.org/publication/itdp-scope-emissions-tool/
-    - *the BRT Simple Calculator Of Project Effects (BRT SCOPE) is a user-friendly spreadsheet tool that estimates the potential climate and air quality impacts of these projects.*
+    - *Spreadsheet tool that estimates the potential climate and air quality impacts of BRT projects.*
     - <b> Urban Logistics Hubs </b>, ITF, June 2024: https://www.itf-oecd.org/sites/default/files/docs/urban-logistics-hubs.pdf
+    - *This report discusses the role of urban logistics hubs in enhancing the efficiency of urban freight transport, reducing congestion, and minimizing environmental impacts, offering policy recommendations for city planners.*
     - <b> Future transport infrastructure: Comparing national investments </b>, ITF, June 2024: https://www.itf-oecd.org/sites/default/files/future-transport-infrastructure-comparing-national-investments.pdf?ct=t(2018_Sept_Newsletter_COPY_01)&mc_cid=d0fe79a9d0&mc_eid=de33341d8b
+    - *An analysis of national investments in transport infrastructure, comparing how different countries prioritize and fund future transport projects to support economic growth and sustainability.*
     - <b> Capacity Building in Sustainable Urban Mobility for Low Income Countries “Research on demand and success factors for future supply” </b>, HVT/Transport for Cairo, June 2024: https://transport-links.com/wp-content/uploads/2024/06/Transport-For-Cairo-FINAL.pdf
+    - *This report fills a gap in sector-specific literature on capacity building in passenger transport and urban mobility by examining various activities and their effectiveness for low-income countries (LICs).
+It identifies six types of stakeholders and provides an overview of organizations and formats of capacity building in the transport sector.
+The report offers detailed guidelines for assessing the effectiveness of capacity building measures and emphasizes the importance of needs assessments to enhance the design and funding of these efforts.*
     - <b> Greener Micromobility </b>, OECD/ITF Corporate Partnership Board, June 2024: https://www.itf-oecd.org/sites/default/files/docs/greener-micromobility.pdf
+    - *The report explores the environmental benefits of micromobility solutions like e-scooters and e-bikes, proposing policies to maximize their positive impact on urban sustainability.*
     - <b> Freight Transport and Logistics in National Climate Strategies </b>, Kühne Foundation and SLOCAT, June 2024: https://slocat.net/wp-content/uploads/2024/06/KF-infographic_4-pages_final.pdf?utm_source=brevo&utm_campaign=Spotlight%20newsletter%20on%20infographics&utm_medium=email
+    - *This infographic highlights the integration of freight transport and logistics into national climate strategies, emphasizing the importance of sustainable practices to achieve climate goals.*
     - <b> Prioritising Active Transport </b>, Austroads Ltd., June 2024, https://austroads.com.au/__data/assets/pdf_file/0031/653368/AP-R711-24_Prioritising_Active_Transport.pdf
-    - <b> Parkverbote für „Monster-SUV“?
-Gestaltungsmöglichkeiten zur Beschränkung des innerstädtischen Parkraumes für übermäßig große Pkw </b> *(Parking Bans for “Monster SUVs”?
-Design Options for Restricting Urban Parking Spaces for Excessively Large Cars)*: https://www.duh.de/fileadmin/user_upload/download/Projektinformation/Verkehr/SUV/2024_06_07_SUV_Parkfla%CC%88chen_Gutachten_final.pdf
+    - *Austroads' report outlines strategies to prioritize active transport modes such as walking and cycling, aiming to create healthier, more sustainable urban environments.*
    - <b> Policies to Improve the Environmental Performance of Road Vehicles in the Western Balkans : Managing Road Vehicle Emissions and Embracing E-mobility </b>, World Bank, June 2024: https://documents.worldbank.org/en/publication/documents-reports/documentdetail/099060624023516195/p50218114f0b1701d1b4ff14b11be33bf6c
+   - *The World Bank report provides policy recommendations for managing road vehicle emissions and promoting e-mobility in the Western Balkans to improve environmental performance.*
    - <b> A Pathway to Decarbonization of the Vehicle Fleet in Serbia and the Role of Electric Mobility </b>, World Bank, June 2024: https://documents.worldbank.org/en/publication/documents-reports/documentdetail/099061924100561127/p5021811bef50708a188c0176095fb5ef06

-    -
+    - *This report outlines a pathway for decarbonizing Serbia's vehicle fleet, emphasizing the role of electric mobility in achieving sustainable transportation goals.*

 - May